mediafinger/rabbitmq_info/PITCHME.md

 A presentation to create a mutual understanding about **publishing**, **routing** and **consuming** messages with RabbitMQ and the Advanced Message Queueing Protocol (AMQP).

+AMQP was defined and implemented for the first time over ten years ago.
+Since then it expanded beyond the finance and banking sector it originated in, into many different industries.

 RabbitMQ is a high performance **message broker** based on AMQP.
 Using the broker architecture it can be scaled independently.
 Applications use it over lightweight client libraries.

 +++